 An introduction from a tutor on WyzAnt.com, Greg K.

 Hi, I would be honored in having the opportunity of working with students and parents.
 The education and success of students are very important to me and I would love to do what I can to help.
 I am a math and education major with an Associate's of Arts and Teaching Degree from Lee College and I am seeking a teaching career.
-I live in the Baytown area and I am not able to provide my... read more
+I live in the Baytown area and I am not able to... read more

 When addressing general learning - especially in K-6 - we must keep in mind that subjects cannot be separated from one another.
 An obvious example is science, which requires mathematics, writing, and usually reading.
 Mathematics word problems, of course, require skill in reading and logic.
 If we consider social studies, we quickly realize that reading, writing, science, and math concepts are... read more